 08 of 12

 A newer, but just as coveted treat, is 1919 Draft Root Beer, available only at restaurants and special events on draft.
-Rich and fully flavored, 1919 reminds me what a treat soda pop can be.Continue to 9 of 12 below.
+Rich and fully flavored, 1919 is similar to what a treat soda pop can be.Continue to 9 of 12 below.

 09 of 12